 2.)
 The brain is in conflict with itself

-The AIP occasionally runs into material it doesn’t want to process; kind of like mewhen brussel sprouts are present(!).
-But, unlike me, the AIP cannot simply choose not to take something in.
+The AIP occasionally runs into material it doesn’t want to process; kind of like me when brussel sprouts are present(!).
+But, unlike me, the AIP cannot simply decline undesirable inputs.
 Every input into your brain is irreversible.
-Perhaps you’ve heard phrases like “you can’t un-see that,” or, “thanks, now I’ll never get that out of my head.
+Perhaps you’ve heard phrases like “you can’t un-see that,” or, “thanks, now I’ll never get that out of my head.”
 These are examples of how the brain simply cannot choose what comes in and what stays out.
-So, the AIP, quite cleverly, develops another way of handling what it considers “un-processable” material: isolation.
+So, the AIP, quite cleverly, develops another way of handling what it considers “un-processable” material: quarantine.

 While the AIP is adaptively integrating new information in with the old, there is another system that is adaptively isolating new information from the old.
 Although there’s no formal name for this, I like to call it the Protective Information Quarantine System (PIQ).
 This system’s sole purpose is to keep material away from the AIP.
-In the PIQ, material is not integrated or processed, just stored like on a computer hard drive, frozen, locked away in a corner where it can’t contaminate the rest of the system.
-The problem with the PIQ is that it can’t keep material from being activated, only from being integrated.
-Herein lies the conflict: what if you absolutely had to carry a rock in your back pocket?
-Because you put it in your pocket, often you’ll forget that it’s even there; it’ll just sit there while you’re talking with friends or going on a walk.
-But, when you sit down, you all too quickly remember that uncomfortable lump that you can’t get rid of.
-This is what the PIQ is like: a pointy rock that pokes you without warning.
+Unlike in the AIP, material routed to the PIQ is not integrated or processed, just stored like on a computer hard drive: frozen, locked away in a corner.
+Yay for the AIP!
+Not yay for us.
+While the PIQ can keep material from being integrated, it cannot keep material from being activated.
+Think of it this way: What if you absolutely had to carry a rock with you at all times?
+Carrying it all the time will bother and distract you, so you put it in your back pocket.
+Because you put it in your pocket, you’ll often forget it’s even there; it’ll just sit quietly minding its own business while you’re talking with friends or going on a walk.
+No distractions, no problem.
+But, when you sit down: ouch!
+This is what the PIQ is like: a pointy rock in your pocket.

 Think about how this rock would impact your behaviors and emotions: you might sit down less often or become more irritable when you do.
 It would be harder to focus on the present or to feel compassion when someone complains about their own pain.
 Welcome to the PIQ dominated life.